“Are you kidding? This is what we prayed for all these years!”

 I was standing outside our little church building with Leah, an elderly church member who has long since gone to be with her Lord.
 The congregation had just decided to move our Sunday morning gathering from our 19th-century clapboard chapel to the auditorium of our local junior high school.
 It was clearly the right decision for us — we were out of space and not inclined to split the church into two services.
 But I was concerned about the feelings of some of the older members.
 After all, they had been coming to this building on Sunday mornings for a long time.

 To give you some context, our church was founded in the mid-1800s.
-As the area transformed over the decades from rural to blue-collar to white-collar, the church had its ups and downs.
+As the area transformed over the decades, from rural to blue-collar to white-collar, the church had its ups and downs.
 When we had begun the process of revitalizing the church four years earlier, Sunday morning attendance only occasionally reached double digits.
-Now, we had grown out of our little meeting space and we were planning to move on to what was next.
+Now we had grown out of our little meeting space and were planning to move on to what was next.

 When I asked Leah if she was upset about the decision of the church, I was expecting some mild disapproval.
 At the very least, I thought she would be sad about the change.
 But it turned out she was thinking in terms of answered prayers!
-She told me that throughout the decades of decline in the church, a group of elderly people would gather every week on Wednesday and pray.
+She told me that, throughout the decades of decline in the church, a group of elderly people would gather every week on Wednesday and pray.
 Leah told me they specially prayed that God would cause the doors of the church to overflow.
-Now, their prayers were literally being answered: People were sitting in the aisles, leaning on the ductwork, and listening in from an adjacent room.
+Now their prayers were being answered literally: People were sitting in the aisles, leaning on the ductwork and listening in from an adjacent room.

 There are times when prayer seems inefficient and ineffective.
 God doesn’t always answer immediately and in the ways we expect.
 I remember talking to a member of a different church in our area that was struggling.
 I asked if they gathered regularly to pray, and she told me she had wanted to start a weekly prayer meeting a while back.
 But when she pitched the idea to the pastor, he said they had tried it and it hadn’t worked.
 That pastor was leaving, frustrated at the lack of growth.
 I told her to read Luke 18:1-8 and then start a prayer meeting with anyone who would attend.